About this listing

 Ski-ing and snowboarding centres at Cairngorm and Nevis Range are about an hour's drive; those at the Lecht and Glencoe are about an hour and a half.

 Inverness Airport/INV has direct flights from Amsterdam (Flybe), London Gatwick (Flybe, EasyJet), London Luton (EasyJet), and other UK airports.
 A shuttle bus runs from Inverness to the Airport.
 There is a train station (Scotrail, East Coast Rail) in Inverness next to the bus station (Megabus, Citylink, Stagecoach) and both run services to Edinburgh, Glasgow and Aberdeen as well as points north and west.
 Aberdeen airport has direct flights to Scandinavia, Germany, France, and the Netherlands.

 Bus services (PHONE NUMBER HIDDEN), and 919 run through Drumnadrochit to and from Inverness, Fort William (from where another bus runs to Oban), Skye, and Cannich.
 The services are provided by Citylink and Stagecoach and timetables are online.

 This bears repeating; It'ss possible to tour the Highlands by public transport but unless you are a keen, fit and energetic walker you will find it more pleasant and convenient with a car.
 There is parking and turning space at the house or on the road up the hill.

 If you'd like advice on hiring a car in Inverness, feel free to contact me.

 Other Things to Note

-When you book, I'll send you a (website hidden) maplink with full directions.
+When you book, I'll send you a (SENSITIVE CONTENTS HIDDEN) maplink with full directions.
 It's helpful to study the locale on Street View.
 The postcode for the house is shared with every other house on the hillside and the house is not easy to find without the directions.